gis-ops/routingpy/CONTRIBUTING.md

 you want to add is based on `GraphHopper`, you probably want to subclass `routingpy/routers/graphhopper.py:Graphhopper` class.
 Additionally, import the new router class in `routingpy/routers/init.py`.

 2. **Implementations** Implement the services the routing engine has to offer.
-The very minimum is implementing the `directions` method.
+The bare minimum is implementing the `directions` method.
 If the routing engine also offers `isochrones` and `matrix`, we'd require you to add those too.
-If you want to add an endpoint that doesn't exist yet in `routingpy/routers/base.py:Router`, please consult us first, as we need to make sure to be similarly consistent across different routing engines as we are with the existing endpoints.
+If you want to add an endpoint that doesn't exist yet in `routingpy/routers/base.py:Router`, please [consult us first](mailto:enquiry@gis-ops.com?subject=contributing%20to%20routingpy), as we need to make sure to be similarly consistent across different routing engines as we are with the existing endpoints.

 3. **Tests** Create a new test module testing the functionality, **not** the API.